pslavkin/beam_trail_test/README.md

     <img src="./q3/q3_e.jpg" width=500 title="floats representation">
 </p>

-the 9/7 is considered as a integer division, so it will end up in **1** then 1 is converted to float to be stored in x.
+the 9/7 is casted and considered as a integer division, so it will end up in **1** then 1 is converted to float to be stored in x.

 so x ends with 1.00 in IEEE 754 float representation and the printf %f format will print out as 1.000000